evancz/guide.elm-lang.org/book/architecture/README.md

 The Elm Architecture is a simple pattern for architecting webapps.
 It is great for modularity, code reuse, and testing.
 Ultimately, it makes it easy to create complex web apps that stay healthy as you refactor and add features.

 This architecture seems to emerge naturally in Elm.
-We first observed it in the games the Elm community was making.
-Then in web apps like [TodoMVC][] and [dreamwriter][] too.
-Now we see it running in production at companies like [NoRedInk][] and [Pivotal][].
-The architecture seems to be a consequence of the design of Elm itself, so it will happen to you whether you know about it or not.
-This has proven to be really nice for onboarding new developers.
-Their code just turns out well-architected.
+Rather than someone “inventing” it, early Elm programmers kept discovering the same basic patterns in their code.
+Teams have found this particularly nice for onboarding new developers.
+Code just turns out well-architected.
 It is kind of spooky.

 So The Elm Architecture is *easy* in Elm, but it is useful in any front-end project.
 In fact, projects like Redux have been inspired by The Elm Architecture, so you may have already seen derivatives of this pattern.
 Point is, even if you ultimately cannot use Elm at work yet, you will get a lot out of using Elm and internalizing this pattern.